lightning-js/blits/docs/user_input.md

-# Lightning App Development Framework
+# Blits - Lightning 3 App Development Framework

 ## Handling User Input

 You don't want your Lightning 3 App to be completely static, instead users should be able to navigate and interact with the app, often using devices like a remote control.

-The Lightning 3 App Development Framework offers a straightforward interface to handle user input for each component.
+Blits offers a straightforward interface to handle user input for each component.

 ### Configuring Input Handling